 - The cities in Czechia are very walk-able and walking is the best form of transportation.
 Make sure you bring shoes that are comfortable for walking.

-- American electronics will not fit the outlets in Czechia.
+- Canadian electronics will not fit the outlets in Czechia.
 Make sure you buy a 220v converter before travelling.

 Canadian Embassy in Czechia